How do transistors work, anyway?

 Some readers might be wondering why I didn’t begin with the bipolar junction transistor.
 The answer is simple: the venerable BJT is the oldest truly successful transistor design, but it’s also the messiest of the bunch.

 Let’s have a look at the common n-p-n layout.
 Similarly to a MOSFET, the junction between its main terminals — the collector and the emitter — is nominally non-conductive because one half of it is reverse-biased.
 Of course, at this point, you should be expecting a hat trick.
-The BJT trick is that the middle layer is made extremely thin, often around 1 µm; this places the p-side depletion regions on top of each other, and keeps the layer shorter than the usual distance traveled by a thermally-excited electron before it emits a photon and falls back into a hole.
+The BJT trick is that the middle layer is made extremely thin, often around 1 µm; this places the p-side depletion regions right next to each other, and keeps the layer shorter than the “diffusion” distance typically traveled by a thermally-excited electron before it emits a photon and falls back into the nearest available hole.

-With this detail out of the way, let’s start with the obvious: if you apply a sufficient positive voltage to the control (base) terminal in relation to the emitter, you can overcome the internal electric field of the base-emitter p-n junction and cause electrons from the emitter region to start pouring into the base layer, heading for the control terminal.
+With this detail out of the way, let’s start with the obvious: if you apply a sufficient positive voltage to the control (base) terminal in relation to the emitter, you can overcome the internal electric field of the base-emitter p-n junction and cause electrons from the emitter region to start pouring into the base layer.

 The idealized drawing of a BJT might imply that it should be a bidirectional device, working equally well if you reverse the polarity of the collector and the emitter.
 In practice, the emitter region is usually doped more heavily to facilitate the transport of electrons in one direction; in other words, reversing the component is possible, but its performance will be poor.

 There are two things that make BJTs messy.
 First, they’re neither a pure voltage-controlled device, nor a pure current-controlled one: a combination of voltage and current is required to make them tick.
-Secondly, there is always a forward-biased junction between the collector and the emitter, creating an unavoidable 0.6 V loss for any loads you are planning to drive.
+Secondly, the “on” resistance of BJTs tends to be higher than that of comparably-sized MOSFETs, often producing a noticeable collector-emitter voltage drop.
 In other words, this day and age, sticking to field effect transistors can save you a headache or two.

 If you liked this article, please subscribe!
 Unlike most other social media, Substack is not a walled garden and not an addictive doomscrolling experience.
 It’s just a way to stay in touch with the writers you like.